 Direct Service: Engaged institution focuses internally to build capacity in an area(s) of exemplar practice

-- Institution’s academic, non-academic, leadership, and management structures are optimized to provide the best possible student outcomes for its students
+- The institution’s academic, non-academic, leadership, and management structures are optimized to provide the best possible student outcomes for its students

-- Engaged institution focuses on themselves.
-The institution identifies areas not maximized for impact and works on the structures, processes, and culture, needed to improve and maximize the outcomes for students.
-Sets up to expand impact beyond own campus.
+- The institution identifies areas not maximized for impact and works on the structures, processes, and culture, needed to improve and maximize the outcomes for students.
+It then sets up to expand impact beyond own campus.